-MyCare Ohio: In 2018, Molina improved on measures related to personal doctors, including overall rating of personal doctor and in how well doctors communicate.
+MMP: In 2018, Molina Healthcare showed improvement with the member's experience with the health plan, specifically with care coordination and getting care quickly.
 There is opportunity to improve the percentage of members who receive the flu and pneumonia vaccines.

-The Healthcare Effectiveness Data Information Set (HEDIS®) is another tool used to improve member care.
-HEDIS® scores allow Molina to monitor how many members are receiving the services they need.
+Another tool used to improve member care is the Healthcare Effectiveness Data Information Set or HEDIS[®].
+HEDIS[®] scores allow Molina Healthcare to monitor how many members are receiving the services they need.
 Measures include immunizations, well-child exams, Pap tests and mammograms.
 There are also scores for diabetes care, and prenatal and after-delivery care.